Crypt0s/signage/README.md

 Dependencies
 ============
 apt-get install libsdl2-ttf-dev libsdl2-dev libsdl2-image-dev libsdl2-mixer-dev

-pip install pysdl2

-pip install pillow

-pip install pysdl2-cffi

-pip install web.py
+pip install pysdl2 pillow pysdl2-cffi web.py requests

+Note: The version of pysdl-cffi from Pip as of 12/31/18 will not compile correctly on Bionic-based systems because of updates to PySDL.
+I recommend that you utilize an updated version which has updated cdefs for the changes listed here https://hg.libsdl.org/SDL_mixer/diff/92882ef2ab81/SDL_mixer.h